zebrunner/carina/docs/automation/mobile.md

 ```

 <b>Note:</b>
-To get the device’s unique id (UDID) for the emulator, the command “xcrun simctl list” is used.
+To get the device’s unique id (UDID) for an emulator, the command “xcrun simctl list” is used.
 It will show the list of simulators with their names, iOS versions, udids and statuses (shutdown or booted).
 To get UDID from the real device, you need to plug your phone into a computer and copy it out of iTunes:
 1. Launch iTunes and connect your iPhone.
 2. In the right panel, locate the information about your iPhone, including its name, capacity, software version, serial number, and phone number.